How Many Miles Is 45 Km

 Use Benchmarks for Estimation

 Another helpful technique is to use benchmarks for estimation.
-For example, knowing that 5 miles is approximately 8 kilometers can help you estimate other distances.
+Here's one way to look at it: knowing that 5 miles is approximately 8 kilometers can help you estimate other distances.
 If you know that a certain distance is roughly 16 kilometers, you can estimate that it is about 10 miles by doubling the 5-mile benchmark.

 This technique is particularly useful for making quick estimations while traveling or when a precise conversion is not necessary.
 It allows you to think in terms of familiar distances and make informed decisions.